AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 BiteBuddy detects invalid index.
     * 2a1.
-BiteBuddy requests a valid index.
+BiteBuddy throws an error for invalid index.
-      Use case resumes at step 2.
+      Use case ends.

 * 2b.
 BiteBuddy detects that user enters more than one index.
     * 2b1.
-BiteBuddy requests a single index.
+BiteBuddy shows an error message that only one index can be entered at a time.
-      Use case resumes at step 2.
+      Use case ends.

 * 4a.
 Deletion fails due to file write error.
     * 4a1.
 BiteBuddy restores original list and requests retry.